Spring 2019 Presentations

 Finally, he believes that the best teaching should be both fun and exciting.
 A good class is one in which there is much learning and much enthusiasm.

-Presenter: Mike Miles.
-Presentation Title: “Diversity and Inclusion are Everyone’s Full Time Roles”
+Mike Miles: “Diversity and Inclusion are Everyone’s Full Time Roles”

 Abstract: In this talk, Mike will talk about some of the events that lead to Microsoft’s current approach to diversity, three important business imperatives of diversity, more details of Microsoft’s approach to diversity, some examples of key programs, and examples of five things that you can do in the next 30 days to increase your own focus on diversity.